anita-mathews/getting-cleaning-data/README.md

----
-title: "Getting and Cleaning Data Final Assignment"
+## Getting and Cleaning Data Final Assignment
-output: html_document
----
 This repository is for the final assignment in the "Getting and Cleaning Data" course.

 ## Data